brpo01/Project-Documentation/Project-14.md

     ```
     ![](imgs/frog.png)
 ### Step 2.3: Integrate Artifactory repository with Jenkins
+- On Jenkins server, install mysql-client
-- Create a dummy Jenkinsfile in the root of the php-todo repo
+- Create a dummy Jenkinsfile in php-todo repo
-- In Blue Ocean, create multibranch pipeline
+- In Blue Ocean, create multibranch php-todo pipeline(follow the previous steps earlier)
+- Spin up an instance for a database, install and configure mysql-server.
 - Create a database and user on the database server
   ```
   CREATE DATABASE homestead;